logo

 Virginia Certification

-Virginia paralegals may also pursue certification through the Virginia Alliance of Paralegal Association (VAPA) as a Virginia Registered Paralegal (VARP).
-In order to qualify for the VARP credential, paralegals and legal assistants must be voting members of any VAPA member association and have one of the following qualifications:
+Virginia paralegals may also pursue the Virginia Registered Paralegal (VARP) credential from the Virginia Alliance of Paralegal Associations (VAPA).
+To qualify for the VARP credential, paralegals and legal assistants must be voting members of any VAPA member association and have one of the following qualifications:

 • A bachelor’s degree in paralegal studies from an accredited institution and one year of substantive legal experience